 This document supports the Information Technology Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.

 Required procedures must pragmatically and with due diligence address accessibility compliance on campus in a way that demonstrably shows progress toward full accessibility compliance over time.
 Individual's employed by the University have a responsibility to ensure accessibility compliance; however, the University bears the responsibility of providing adequate training and avenues of support that allow those individuals to successfully create, maintain and deliver accessible electronic information on campus.
 As such, the implementation guidelines in the sections that follow are proposed with the understanding that additional resources, including ways that individuals such as faculty can have materials they use made accessible, will be increasingly available.

 SEC.
 2. General Requirements

-- The Implementation Plan shall address Electronic Information Technologies (EIT) as outlined in the Scope of the IT Accessibility Policy.
+- The Implementation Plan shall address Information and Communications Technologies (ICT) as outlined in the Scope of the IT Accessibility Policy.

 - Administrators, faculty, staff, and students shall be notified of this Policy and the Implementation Plan.